Anti-Inflammatory Diet Plan →

 Jump to Recipe

-spiced hot fruit bake in white dish with spoon in fruit
+Easy spiced hot fruit bake in white casserole dish with serving spoon this for later

 Easy Spiced Hot Fruit Bake

-Now.. to make it we need to mix the fruit up with spices, a little coconut sugar, and just a little (or more) of melted butter, or coconut oil or vegan butter (for the dairy free option).
+• Mix the fruit up with spices, a little coconut sugar, and just a little melted butte or coconut oil or vegan butter (for the dairy-free option).

-Toss in some some toasted nuts and WHOA… you’ve got yourself a spiced hot fruit bake that tastes like dessert, but isn’t.
+• Toss in some some toasted nuts, bake, and you’ve got yourself a spiced hot fruit bake that tastes like dessert!

 Print